Dog Suddenly Sleeps Alone and Won’t Sleep with You Anymore – 8 Reasons Why

 6. Your Dog is Emotionally Stressed

 If you adopted your dog recently, or you’ve moved houses, or some other major event has happened in your dog’s life, they may be suffering from emotional stress.
 This can make them anxious, and give them trouble sleeping – just like humans who are stressed out.
+Some dogs may randomly jump up in their sleep due to the emotional stress.

 7. Your Dog has a Physical Health Problem